tsichiro/mit-6.824-distributed-systems/peer-to-peer-bitcoin.md

     T8: pub(Z), hash(T7), sig(Y)
   Y sends transaction record to Z
   Z verifies:
-    T8's sig() corresponds to T7's pub()
+    T8's sig(Y) corresponds to T7's pub(Y)
   Z gives hamburger to Y

-Z's "balance" is set of unspent transactions for which Z knows private key the "identity" of a coin is the (hash of) its most recent xaction Z "owns" a coin = Z knows private key for "new owner" public key in latest xaction
+only the transactions exist, not the coins themselves Z's "balance" is set of unspent transactions for which Z knows private key the "identity" of a coin is the (hash of) its most recent xaction

 can anyone other than the owner spend a coin? current owner's private key needed to sign next transaction
-  danger: attacker can steal Z's private key, e.g. from PC or smartphone
+  danger: attacker can steal Z's private key, e.g. from PC or smartphone or online exchange
+    this is a serious problem in practice, and hard to solve well

 can a coin's owner spend it twice in this scheme?
   Y creates two transactions for same coin: Y->Z, Y->Q